plank/laravel-mediable/docs/source/uploader.rst

 - an instance of ``Symfony\Component\HttpFoundation\UploadedFile``, which is returned by ``$request->file()``.
 - an instance of ``Symfony\Component\HttpFoundation\File``.
-- an instance of ``Plank\Mediable\Helpers\TemporaryFile``, which accepts file contents as a string, array or stream resource.
 - a URL as a string, beginning with ``http://`` or ``https://``.
 - an absolute path as a string, beginning with ``/``.